Douglas A-1 Skyraider: France

-The French Air Force bought 20 ex-USN AD-4s as well as 88 ex-USN AD-4Ns and five ex-USN AD-4NAs with the former three-seaters modified as single-seat aircraft with removal of the radar equipment and the two operator stations from the rear fuselage.
+The French Air Force bought 20 ex-USN AD-4s as well as 88 ex-USN AD-4Ns and 5 ex-USN AD-4NAs with the former three-seaters modified as single-seat aircraft with removal of the radar equipment and the two operator stations from the rear fuselage.
 The AD-4N/NAs were initially acquired in 1956 to replace aging Republic P-47 Thunderbolts in Algeria.

-The Skyraiders were first ordered in 1956 and the first was handed over to the French Air Force on 6 February 1958 after being overhauled and fitted with some French equipment by Sud-Aviation.
-The aircraft were used until the end of the Algerian War.
+The Skyraiders were first ordered in 1956 and the first was handed over to the French Air Force on 6 February 1958 after being overhauled and fitted with some French equipment by the local aircraft firm Sud Aviation.
+These aircraft were used until the end of the Algerian War.
 The aircraft were used by the 20e Escadre de Chasse (EC 1/20 "Aures Nementcha", EC 2/20 "Ouarsenis" and EC 3/20 "Oranie") and EC 21 in the close air support role armed with rockets, bombs and napalm.

 The Skyraiders had only a short career in Algeria, but they nonetheless proved to be the most successful of all the ad hoc counter-insurgency aircraft deployed by the French.
 The Skyraider remained in limited French service until the 1970s.
 They were heavily involved in the civil war in Chad, at first with the Armée de l'Air, and later with a nominally independent Chadian Air Force staffed by French mercenaries.
 The aircraft also operated under the French flag in Djibouti and on the island of Madagascar.
-When France at last relinquished the Skyraiders it passed the survivors on to allied states, including Gabon, Chad, Cambodia and the Central African Republic (several aircraft from Gabon and Chad were recovered by French warbird enthusiasts and entered on the French civil register).
+When France at last relinquished the Skyraiders it passed the survivors on to allied states, including Gabon, Chad and Cambodia (several aircraft from Gabon and Chad were recovered by French warbird enthusiasts and entered on the French civil register).

 The French frequently used the aft station to carry maintenance personnel, spare parts and supplies to forward bases.
 In Chad they even used the aft station for a "bombardier" and his "special stores" – empty beer bottles – as these were considered as non-lethal weapons, thus not breaking the government-imposed rules of engagement, during operations against Libyan-supported rebels in the late 1960s and early 1970s.